Cyberbullying: Caught in a vicious web

 More than a million school-age children in the United States are harassed electronically each day.
 Cyberbullying can happen anywhere.
 Vicious messages may be spread anonymously and quickly to many people.

 Cyberbullies may . . .

-- Create Web sites about a person with jokes, rumors and cartoons.
+- Create websites or online accounts about a person with embarrassing photographs, jokes, rumors and cartoons.

-- Take embarrassing photographs and send the images electronically by picture phone messaging or by posting them online.
+- Send embarrassing photographs electronically through messaging or apps, or by posting them online.

 - Pose as another person online.